MAKE YOUR PASSION

-DOMS – which stands for Delayed Onset Muscle Soreness – is the stiffness you feel a number of hours or days after you’ve trained if you’ve introduced a new element into your workout routine.
+DOMS – which stands for Delayed Onset Muscle Soreness – is the stiffness you feel a number of hours or days after you’ve trained.
+You’ll fee this if you’ve introduced a new element into your workout routine.
 Commonly mistaken as lactic acid build-up, DOMS can affect anyone who performs some sort of exercise, no matter how fit you are or for how many years you’ve been training.
-Much research has been done into how DOMS symptoms can be alleviated but unfortunately, a universal ‘cure’ hasn’t been found as of yet.
+Much research has been done into how DOMS symptoms can be alleviated but, unfortunately, a universal ‘cure’ hasn’t been found as of yet.

-According to the American College of Sports Medicine, delayed onset muscle soreness usually occurs after you’ve performed a physical activity that causes your muscles to lengthen (eccentric contraction) and, as a result, microscopic damage to these muscles occurs.
+According to the American College of Sports Medicine, delayed onset muscle soreness usually occurs after you’ve performed a physical activity that causes your muscles to lengthen (eccentric contraction).
+As a result, microscopic damage to these muscles occurs.
 (An example of such activities is cardiovascular training.)
 What we recognise as the pain associated with ‘DOMS’ is when these muscles are repairing themselves.
 Some people associate delayed onset muscle soreness with lactic acid build-up, however this isn’t involved in the process.

 Are there other symptoms related to DOMS?

 Besides stiffness and soreness, sufferers of delayed onset muscle soreness have reported having:

 - Swelling of limbs that were involved in the exercise,